-- STATUTE: W. Va.
+STATUTE: W.Va.
 Code §11-21-12a

-- EXCLUSION: Payments made to either the West Virginia Prepaid Trust Fund or the West Virginia SMART529 Trust Fund.
+EXCLUSION: Payments made to either the West Virginia Prepaid Trust Fund or the West Virginia SMART529 Trust Fund.

-- VALUE: \$2.5 million per year

 This modification exists to encourage Taxpayers to save for their children's or other family member's college education.
 This modification is available for contributions to either the West Virginia Prepaid Trust Fund or the West Virginia SMART529 Trust Fund.
 The West Virginia Prepaid Trust Fund closed to new enrollments on March 8, 2003, but contributions can still be made to the plans of those who were already enrolled before this date.
-Most of the Taxpayers using this modification are making contributions to SMART529 plans.
+Nearly all Taxpayers using this modification are making contributions to SMART529 plans.